 Early mobilisation of critically ill patients, while beneficial, remains underutilised due to concerns about patient safety and tolerance.
-Conflicting ethical issues may also arise, including respect for patient autonomy, beneficence to the patient, non-maleficence and justice.
+Conflicting ethical issues may also arise, including respect for patient autonomy, beneficence to the patient, nonmaleficence and justice.
 Dilemmas may arise because of advances in medical management, such as advances in critical care that help sustain life or modes of support that prevent the resolution of illness or disease and rehabilitation that patients may not want (Rawal and Bakhru 2023).

-Figure 2.
-The early eights - strategies for early mobilisation of critically ill patients it has been argued that early initiation of a progressive exercise and increased mobilisation may place substantial or excessive demands on staff, physical resources and time.
+There is limited information on the economic consequences of implementing early mobilisation programmes.
+However, cost-effectiveness must be considered when allocating resources.
+From this perspective, it has been argued that early initiation of a progressive exercise and increased mobilisation may place substantial or excessive demands on staff, physical resources and time.
 Identifying the financial demand of a mobilisation programme and being able to reallocate sufficient resources after its implementation initiative is also vital for these programmes (Morris et al. 2008).